Quantum Metrology in Open Systems: Dissipative Cram\'{e}r-Rao Bound: Abstract

 \section{Abstract}

 Estimation of parameters is a pivotal task throughout science and technology.
 Quantum Cram\'{e}r-Rao bound provides a fundamental limit of precision allowed to achieve under quantum theory.
 For closed quantum systems, it has been shown how the estimation precision depends on the underlying dynamics.
 Here, we propose a general formulation for metrology scenarios in open quantum systems, aiming to relate the precision more directly to properties of the underlying dynamics.
+This feature may be employed to enhance an estimation precision, e.g., by quantum control techniques.
 Specifically, we derive a Cram\'{e}r-Rao bound for a fairly large class of open system dynamics, which is governed by a (time-dependent) dynamical semi-group map.
 We illustrate the utility of this scenario through three examples.

 \textit{Introduction.}---Metrology and parameter estimation lie in the heart of science, and are prevalent in any aspect of technology.
 The basic task of identification or estimation of a set of unknown parameters essentially requires an inference from a pool of observed data about the parameters or the system to which they are attributed.
 As errors and imperfections are unavoidable in practice, increasing accuracy of the underlying tasks of data acquisition and inference---hence improving the quality of estimation---is an important goal of metrology \cite{Estimation:book}.
 Improving quality of measurement instruments and removing potential sources of systematic errors aside, statistics provides useful suggestions for enhancing metrology, such as increasing data size and repeated measurements on an ensemble of $N$ `probe' systems.
 Additionally (and more interestingly), the underlying physics of the system of interest may also dictate some restrictions or bounds on the ultimate achievable accuracy (usually described through a `Cram\'{e}r-Rao inequality' \cite{Cramer:book}), or even may offer new possibilities to exploit.